 5. The Coach House Spa at Kinross House – Perthshire

 The Kinross House estate comprises over 100 acres of gardens and woodlands as well as Loch Leven Castle island.
 The estate is actually on the banks of the lovely Loch Leven.
-There are 24 bedrooms.
+There are 24 bedrooms at Kinross House.

 The Coach House is a boutique day spa that is located on the grounds of Kinross House.
 Facilities on offer include a hydrotherapy pool, sauna, relaxation area and a tartan snug with views (how cute!).
 Fluffy bathrobes on arrival!

-The Coach House uses a Swedish brand Kerstin Florian as well as my favourite Aromatherapy Associates (their products have the most amazingly wonderful scents!).
+The Coach House uses a Swedish brand Kerstin Florian as well as my favorite Aromatherapy Associates (their products have the most amazingly wonderful scents!).

 There is a range of body and facial treatments plus manicure.
 Reflexology and Reiki are also on offer by request.

 The best value option is to spend at least £55 on a treatment.
 You are then given 2 hours use of the facilities and also able to book a delicious afternoon tea for only £20 per person.
-There are some other seasonal deals but this is essentially the best set up – and there aren’t many treatments that are less than £55 so it is easy to do.
+There are some other seasonal deals at the Coach House Spa but this is essentially the best set up – and there aren’t many treatments that are less than £55 so it is easy to do.

 Coffee and afternoon tea are available in the Tartan Bar/Snug.